MG-cpu90/code-quiz/README.md

 ## Summary

-* The following application is a code quiz which presents five pages of multiple questions to a user.
+* The following application is a code quiz created using html, bootstrap, css, javascript, and jQuery, which presents five pages of multiple questions to a user.

 * The landing page contains: